IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 To do that the `make pre-package` command can copy into the `artefacts` folder the `pre_changelog.md` and `post_changelog.md` markdown files.

-Contents of these files then becomes a part of the Release Notes in the following way:
+Contents of these files then become a part of the Release Notes in the following
+way:

 ```markdown
 # Release notes